Cuisinart SS 700 Brewing System Review

 Features

-- Comes with a charcoal filter to improve purity of water
+• Comes with a charcoal filter to improve the purity of water

-- Roomy reservoir; holds 80 oz of water; so less need for frequent refilling if you are hosting multiple coffee drinking guests.
+• Roomy reservoir; holds 80 oz of water, so there is less need for frequent refilling if you are hosting multiple coffee-drinking guests.

-- Uses K-cups and also dispenses hot water for other beverages and edibles as well.
+• Uses K-cups and dispenses hot water for other beverages and edibles.
 You can also use your own handmade grounds with one of the reusable My K-Cup filters.

 Uh…Why does it say “Keurig Brewed” on the front?

 Glad you asked!
 And I was wondering about that, too.
-Back in 2013 these two companies had a cooperative going.
-Not 100% for sure on that, just what I read.
+Back in 2013, these two companies had a cooperative going.
+Not 100% sure about that; just what I read.
 You may notice that the Cuisinart SS-700 includes a “My K-Cup” bonus accessory, which is the proprietary name Keurig’s refillable cup is known under.

 Buttons and Controls